A pile of wet plastic fines in various colors

 WEIMA presses for cost-effective disposal

-Dewatering of plastic parts and rejects with WEIMA press
+Roofed Recycled plastic fine parts | rejects dewatering system with a WEIMA press

 water drains inside a metal collection bin